-What is Permitted in Home Schooling:
+What is permitted in homeschooling:

-i. the use of tutors within the home environment to support the instruction provided by the parent practitioner;
+- The use of tutors within the home environment to support the instruction provided by the parent practitioner;

-ii. implementation of flexible hours of instruction as long as a minimum of 25 hours of instruction is achieved during the week for a period of at least 36 weeks per year;
+- implementation of flexible hours of instruction as long as a minimum of 25 hours of instruction is achieved during the week for a period of at least 36 weeks per year;

-iv. participation in selected national competitions (including events such as the National Spelling Bee).
+- participation in selected national competitions (including events such as the National Spelling Bee).

-ii. keeping a child away from school to engage primarily in employment or the care of another (e.g. the sick, the elderly, or the young);
+- keeping a child away from school to engage primarily in employment or the care of another (e.g. the sick, the elderly, or the young);

 - arranging for most of the instruction received by a child to be delivered by a team of tutors outside the home environment.

-The Ministry of Education further posts that: Home School parent practitioners are required to register their child(ren).
+The Ministry of Education further posts that homeschool parent practitioners are required to register their child(ren).

-Registration forms can be collected at the office of the National Accreditation and Equivalency Council of The Bahamas (NAECOB), RND Plaza, during normal business hours, or online at https://www.ministryofeducationbahamas.com/
+Registration forms can be collected at the office of the National Accreditation and Equivalency Council of The Bahamas (NAECOB), RND Plaza, during normal business hours, or online at www.ministryofeducationbahamas.com.

 For further information from The Bahamas Government, please contact the Home-Schooling Unit at 328-8873.